TStand90/roguelike-tutorials-website/content/tutorials/tcod/part-1.md

 {{</ highlight >}}

 These are our non-movement actions that we're allowing for now.
-If the user presset ALT+Enter, the game will go full screen.
+If the user pressed ALT+Enter, the game will go full screen.
 If the user presses 'Esc', the game will exit.

 {{< highlight py3 >}}